-Outgoing connections, from Anselm Cluster login nodes to the outside world, are restricted to following ports:
+Outgoing connections, from Anselm Cluster login nodes to the outside world, are restricted to the following ports:

 Please use ssh port forwarding and proxy servers to connect from Anselm to all other remote ports.

-Port forwarding allows an application running on Anselm to connect to arbitrary remote host and port.
+Port forwarding allows an application running on Anselm to connect to arbitrary remote hosts and ports.

-It works by tunneling the connection from Anselm back to users workstation and forwarding from the workstation to the remote host.
+It works by tunneling the connection from Anselm back to users' workstations and forwarding from the workstation to the remote host.

-Pick some unused port on Anselm login node (for example 6000) and establish the port forwarding:
+Pick some unused port on the Anselm login node (for example 6000) and establish the port forwarding:

 In this example, we establish port forwarding between port 6000 on Anselm and port 1234 on the remote.host.com.
-By accessing localhost:6000 on Anselm, an application will see response of remote.host.com:1234.
-The traffic will run via users local workstation.
+By accessing localhost:6000 on Anselm, an application will see the response of remote.host.com:1234.
+The traffic will run via the user's local workstation.

 $ ssh -L 6000:localhost:1234 remote.host.com